I’m still not over how badly How I Met Your Mother treated us all

 Hello, and welcome to today’s edition of That Thing You Think You Like Is Actually Shit.

-How I Met Your Mother is leaving Netflix on November 13th, and people are not happy.
-They're without doubt fully brainwashed victims of the most manipulative TV show in history.
+How I Met Your Mother finished in 2014 and left Netflix some years ago, and for some reason people still miss the show and claim it as one of the greats, up there with Friends and The Office.
+They’re without doubt fully brainwashed victims of the most manipulative TV show in history.

-Plenty of tv exists for morons who'll find anything funny – I mean, the Big Bang Theory is still going.
-That's fine.
+Plenty of TV exists for morons who’ll find anything funny – I mean, the Big Bang Theory is still popular.
+That’s fine.

 But How I Met Your Mother manipulates its audience at every possible step of the way.
 Let me open your eyes.

 WHY THE FUCK DO THEY SIT IN A BOOTH THAT DOESN’T FIT ALL OF THEM IN?

 Their booth isn’t even big enough for all five of them to fit in.
 The only reason they go back time and time again is because having one person sitting on the stool on the end makes it better to film.